EhMaNa/my-first-node/README.md

 # Then Visit http://localhost:3000
 ```
 ### MongoDB
-Open "config/keys.js" and add your MongoDB URI, local or Atlas
+Create "config/keys.js" and add your MongoDB URI, local or Atlas